 A fee at $49 per metric ton of carbon dioxide emissions and increasing annually by 2 percentage points over inflation per year will be levied upstream where carbon fuels are first introduced into the economy - for example, at the coal mine, at the oil refinery gate, and at gathering stations for natural gas.
 A fee at this level beginning in 2019 would generate $2.2 billion by the end of 2028.

 Why not apply the fee closer to the end user?

 An upstream tax can be levied using an existing administrative structure in which carbon fuels are already measured for other purposes.
-So this approach is simple to envision and execute, applying to fewer than 2,400 taxpayers.
+This approach is simple to envision and execute, applying to fewer than 2,400 taxpayers.
 It would involve very little additional cost or administrative structure, would be very transparent, and would make it relatively easy to track the exact amounts collected each year.